Early Warning Retention Program

 - Academic difficulty due to personal issues outside of the classroom

-Dual credit and Collegiate High School students have another referral program that is similar to the Early Warning Initiative, so they do not need to be included in this.
+Dual credit and Collegiate High School students have another referral program similar to the Early Warning Initiative, so they do not need to be included in this.

 How do I refer someone to the Early Warning Retention Program?